anasnofal/makkah_time_series/README.md

   - Forecast outputs are annual averages; if you want daily forecasts with seasonal patterns, I can implement that.

 Troubleshooting
-- If a script fails with `ModuleNotFoundError: data_utils` when running from another working directory, run the scripts from the project root or modify the import to `from scripts.data_utils import ...`.
 - If pandas complains about writing Excel files, install `openpyxl`:

 ```bash